 This is by far my favorite tip!
 Forget eye makeup removers that burn, sting, and leave your eyes red afterwards (and don’t do an all that great job of getting off makeup).

 Use a bit of olive oil on a cotton ball or pad instead.
 It’s a super gentle way to remove makeup, and leaves the delicate skin around the eyes nicely moisturized too.

-Learn How To Make Your Own Pro-Quality Skin Care with Simple Kitchen Ingredients
+Make More DIY Skin Care with Simple Kitchen Ingredients